Brian-Pho/Brian-Pho.github.io/CONTRIBUTING.md

+# Contributing

 No contributing due to this being a personal website.
-Sorry.